 The overall goal of MLD therapy is to re-route the flow of stagnated lymphatic fluid around blocked areas into more centrally located healthy lymphatic vessels, which eventually drain into the venous system.
 Call Wake Medical Massage today to have our Certified Manual Lymph Drainage Therapist work with you

-Caution We do not re-open incisions to release the lymphatic fluid build-up as it is out of the scope of our work other than a surgeon to do, unsanitary, can increase risk of infection, worsen any scarring.
+Caution We do not re-open incisions to release the lymphatic fluid build-up as it is NOT in the scope of our work!

 What do Board Certified Plastic, Orthopedic, or Reconstructive Surgeons Think of Certified Manual Lymphatic Drainage (MLD) Massage after surgery?
 Learn More ►

 - Management of Edema: Post-traumatic/Post-surgical edema, Post reconstructive including cosmetic/plastic surgery such as Mommy Makeover, Smartlipo, Liposculpture, Power Assisted Liposculpture, Liposuction, Lipo360, Coolsculpting, Tummy Tuck or Abdominoplasty, Facelifts, Rhinoplasty, Eyebrow lift / Forehead lift, Chin surgery, Neck-lift, Brachioplasty (Arm Lift), Thigh Lift, Male Breast Reduction, Scar Revision, and other types of surgery to boost healing, improve scarring, reduce swelling, assist the body to eliminate residual anesthesia and lower other post-surgery side effects.

 - Reduction of bruising after surgery or injury

 - Repetitive strain injury